Quantification of Credal Uncertainty: A Distance-Based Approach: Conclusion

 \section{Conclusion}

 In this paper, we proposed a distance-based framework for credal uncertainty quantification in multiclass classification.
 It yields principled measures of total, aleatoric, and epistemic uncertainty.
 We showed that the measures admit clear semantics, satisfy natural desiderata under mild assumptions, and recover established binary measures.
 For the total variation instantiation, we derived closed-form expressions with favorable complexity.
 Empirically, our measures are competitive with entropy and Hartley baselines while offering substantial runtime gains.
-A natural direction for future work is to further study alternative IPM classes (e.g., Wasserstein or kernel-based variants) as well as extensions beyond classification to structured prediction and decision-making under imprecision.